Carnegie Hall FAQs

 Can I take a tour of Carnegie Hall?

 In-person tours have been temporarily suspended.
 Confirmed tour dates will be published on our website as they become available.

 May I bring children to an event at Carnegie Hall?

 Please use discretion when bringing children to Carnegie Hall events.
-Adults must accompany children, and all concertgoers must have a ticket or a confirmed RSVP.
-For younger audiences, programs specifically designed for families are recommended, including Family Concerts (ages 4-8) and Family Days (ages 3–10), and Family Concerts (ages 4–8).
+Adults must accompany children, and all concertgoers—including children and infants—must have a ticket or a confirmed RSVP.
+For younger audiences, programs specifically designed for families are recommended, including early childhood concerts (ages 0–2), Family Days (ages 3–10), and Family Concerts (ages 4–8).

 How do you get to Carnegie Hall?

 The answer to this question inspired a well-known joke.
 The punch line is often attributed to violinist Jascha Heifetz or pianist Artur Rubinstein, sometimes to an anonymous musician or taxi driver, and once even to a beatnik, who, in a 1960 telling, replied “Practice, man, practice.”
 At some point, the line was given a triple flourish: “Practice, practice, practice.”

 Is there a gift shop?

 The Carnegie Hall Shop is located off the Blavatnik Family First Tier (second floor) of Stern Auditorium / Perelman Stage.
 The Shop is open before and after concerts in Stern/Perelman.
 Shop online any time at shop.carnegiehall.org.